Affiliation Networks Reviewed

 What Is Affiliation?

-An affiliation program is typically when an affiliate promotes a product or service on its website and generates a commission when a sale is made.
+An affiliation program is when a publisher promotes a product or service on its website and generates a commission when a sale is made.
 Some affiliations pay per lead/click but generally affiliation programs are percentage based schemes.

-The affiliate embeds html code into a web page, advertisement or promotion that the affiliation program tracks.
+The affiliate embeds html code into a web page that shows the advertising and tracked.
 When a sale is made, the affiliate is rewarded with an agreed percentage.

 impact